 It’s a town rich with excellent, rounded characters, and Sayles’ screenplay in particular is disciplined, engrossing and careful in what it reveals and when.
 A superb piece of cinema, and an excellent starting point if you’re a John Sayles novice.

 There are lots of reasons to love Brassed Off.
-The humour, for a start, and its ability to turn even the most ardent of brass band music haters into a real convert.
-But the two big stand outs are Postlethwaite's wonderful central performance, and an even better one - not something we say lightly - from Stephen Tomkinson.
-Resonating with themes and politics that rattle around your head long after, Brassed Off is one of the best, and most important, British films of the decade.
+The humor, for a start, and its ability to turn even the most ardent of brass band music haters into a real convert.
+But the two big stand outs are Postlethwaite’s wonderful central performance, and an even better one–not something we say lightly–from Stephen Tomkinson.
+Resonating with themes and politics that rattle around your head long after, Brassed Off is one of the best and most important British films of the decade.

 Had this magnificent documentary been released a decade or so later, it would probably made a lot more money at the box office than it did.
 Covering the story of boxer Mohammed Ali’s Rumble in the Jungle fight with George Forman, it explores the famous match’s backstory in extraordinary detail, capturing the atmosphere not just of the competition itself, but also the climate of the world as a whole in 1974.

-The forgotten Paul Thomas Anderson film.
-Hard Eight was made at a point when Anderson couldn't even get the title he wanted for the film, given that he'd originally named it Sydney.
-Sydney is the name of the title character, played by Philip Baker Hall, a gambler who meets John C Reilly's John, a man without a nickel to his name.
-Sydney takes John under his wing, and all is going well until Gwyneth Paltrow's Clementine arrives on the scene.
+The forgotten Paul Thomas Anderson movie.
+Hard Eight was made at a point when Anderson couldn’t even get the title he wanted for the movie, given that he’d originally named it “Sydney.”
+Sydney is the name of the title character, played by Philip Baker Hall, a gambler who meets John C. Reilly’s John, a man without a nickel to his name.
+Sydney takes John under his wing, and all is going well until Gwyneth Paltrow’s Clementine arrives on the scene.

-Permission to use the 'in lesser hands' cliche?
-It's unavoidable, given that Anderson makes pretty much everything count here, in a film that more than earns its place in a boxset of his work.
+Permission to use the ‘in lesser hands’ cliché?
+It’s unavoidable here, given that Anderson makes pretty much everything count in a movie that more than earns its place in a boxset of his work.
 The scale may be smaller than the likes of Magnolia or There Will Be Blood, but the ability to paint characters in shades of grey and make them utterly compelling is very, very clearly in evidence.
-Hard Eight is a terrific film, caught in the crossfire of a silly renaming battle that left it with a title that means all but nothing.
-The film underneath it all is excellent, though.
+Hard Eight is a terrific movie, caught in the crossfire of a silly renaming battle that left it with a title that means all but nothing.
+The movie underneath it all is excellent though.

-As far as most of the cinema-going world was concerned, The Matrix was the first film from the Wachowskis, but it was actually the well-received by little-seen Bound that really put them on the map in Hollywood terms.
+As far as most of the movie theater-going world was concerned, The Matrix was the first movie from the Wachowskis, but it was actually the well-received by little-seen Bound that really put them on the map in Hollywood terms.

-One of the best entries in the 90s cycle of neo-noir thrillers (see also John Dahl's fantastic Red Rock West), Bound is about the relationship between Violet (Jennifer Tilly), her lover Corky (Gina Gershon) and their plan to rob $2m in cash from the Mafia.
+One of the best entries in the ’90s cycle of neo-noir thrillers (see also John Dahl’s fantastic Red Rock West), Bound is about the relationship between Violet (Jennifer Tilly), her lover Corky (Gina Gershon), and their plan to rob $2 million in cash from the mafia.

-A film that gamely plays with genre conventions and gender stereotypes, Bound is masterfully directed by the Wachowskis, who smoothly move between humour, steamy romance and searing violence without missing a beat.
-Although it's in danger of being remembered as being the movie that laid the way for its young filmmakers to write and direct The Matrix, it's a superb thriller in its own right.
+A movie that gamely plays with genre conventions and gender stereotypes, Bound is masterfully directed by the Wachowskis, who smoothly move between humor, steamy romance, and searing violence without missing a beat.
+Although it’s in danger of being remembered as being the movie that laid the way for its young filmmakers to write and direct The Matrix, it’s a superb thriller in its own right.